Skip to Content Skip to Navigation

 Inspections of suspected loose fill asbestos insulation

 If you think your home might contain loose fill asbestos insulation, your best course of action is to call Airsafe.
-We’ll organise for one of our Licensed Asbestos Assessors to visit your home.
-They will inspect your ceiling and take samples for testing in our state-of-the-art laboratory.
+We’ll organise for one of our seven Licensed Asbestos Assessors to visit your home.
+They will inspect your ceiling and take samples for testing in our NATA-accredited laboratory.

 Our asbestos inspectors are the most experienced in the business.
 They can give you reliable advice about what to do if your home does turn out to contain loose fill asbestos – whether that means taking part in the NSW Government’s Voluntary Purchase and Demolition Program, or keeping your home and taking steps to minimise the danger of exposure to asbestos.

-If you’re looking to buy a new home, especially one built before the 1990s, you may be wondering about the presence of asbestos.
-The current owners may not even be aware that their home contains asbestos.
-Asbestos can be a serious threat to your family’s safety and can hold up the Development Application process if you’re planning to renovate or develop the property.
+If you’re looking to buy a new home, especially one built before the late 1990s, you may be wondering about the presence of asbestos or lead paint.
+The current owners may not even be aware that their home contains hazardous materials.
+Both asbestos and lead can be a serious threat to your family’s safety and can hold up the Development Application process if you’re planning to renovate or develop the property.

-A pre-purchase asbestos inspection from Airsafe can set your mind at rest.
-As with all our asbestos inspections, our expert consultant will do a thorough examination of the property, both inside and outside.
-We’ll identify any possible asbestos and (subject to the owner’s approval) take samples to test in our NATA-accredited laboratory.
-You’ll be able to make an informed decision about buying the house, with full knowledge about whether asbestos is going to be a concern for you or your family.
+A pre-purchase inspection from Airsafe can set your mind at rest.
+As with all our inspections, our expert consultant will do a thorough examination of the property, both inside and outside.
+We’ll identify any possible asbestos and lead, and (subject to the owner’s approval) take samples to test in our NATA-accredited laboratory.
+You’ll be able to make an informed decision about buying the house, with full knowledge about whether asbestos or lead is going to be a concern for you or your family.

-Contact us today for a fast quote on an asbestos inspection and audit.
+Contact us today for a fast quote on an asbestos and lead inspection.

 Airsafe employee in front of an Airsafe van